Delta2Force/MCVmComputers/README.md

 ![Tablet1](https://i.imgur.com/hWRK8wb.png)
 #### 3) The rest is self-explanatory.
 ### Creating a Hard Drive / Importing an ISO
 ISOs are located at `[minecraft folder]/vm_computers/isos`.
 Place your ISOs in there and you will be able to select them in the PC case menu.
-Hard Drives are created using the "New hard drive" item.
-Right click while holding it to open the hard drive menu.
+Virtual Hard Drives are created by rightclicking with a hard drive in your hand.
+It doesn't matter if it's already assigned to a file or not, it will always open the menu.
 You can either use an existing hard drive (located in `[minecraft folder]/vm_computers/vhds`) or create a new one.
 ### Building the Computer
 ##### You need a PC case, a motherboard, RAM, a CPU, a GPU and a screen.
 The keyboard and mouse are only decorative and you can start the VM without a hard drive or ISO inserted.
-##### To insert a hard drive, you need to create one using the "New hard drive" item.
+##### To insert a hard drive, you need to create one by rightclicking with a hard drive in your hand.
+It doesn't matter if it's already assigned to a file or not.
 #### 1) Place down the case.
 ![case](https://i.imgur.com/8Wgqtcb.png)
 #### 2) Right click it.